rfockema/xeneta-task/README.md

 ## Endpoints:

-* #### Rates
+### Rates
 ----
-  Returns json data about a the average price per day for the given geographic groups.
+  Returns json data about the average price per day for the given geographic groups.

 * **URL**